hamalainenilmari/Big-Data-Platform/assignment-1-894931/reports/Assignment-1-Report.md

 ### 4. New component: Mysimbdp-daas

 The mysimbdp-daas would be implemented as a platform-as-a-service inside the mysimbdp-platform.
 The source data ingestion would still be done by the mysimdp-dataingest.
 The daas would provide APIs for tenants to use for ingesting data.
 The underlying technology would still be Kafka.
 The daas would also provide APIs for reading the data.
 This would require a new component for querying the coredms and returning the results to the API.

 ![Platform architecture with daas](../architecture_daas.png)

-1. Assume that the platform allows the customer to dene which types of data should be stored in a hot space and which in a cold space in the mysimbdp-coredms.
-Provide one example of constraints based on characteristics of data for data in a hot space vs in a cold space.
-Explain how would you support automatically moving/extracting data from a hot space to a cold space.
-(1 point)

 ### 5. Hot space and cold space